 Fast, effortless and 100% online.
 Learn more

-In the 2022/23 tax year, the limit is £1,073,100.
+The limit applied to whether you used your pension as retirement income (i.e. you get it in instalments) or whether it was withdrawn as a lump sum.
+In the 2022/23 tax year, the limit was £1,073,100.
 (Random, right?)
-This amount excludes your state pension but applies to all other pension schemes that you’re a part of, including a defined benefit pension from your employer.
+This amount excluded your state pension but applied to all other pension schemes, including a defined benefit pension from your employer.

 A defined benefit pension is a private pension that you’re paid after retirement by your employer, based on your salary and how long you worked there.